SouthGreenPlatform/trainings/_pages/hpc/hpcSlurmPractice.md

 1. Type the command `squeue` and noticed the result
-2. Type the command `squeue -u your_login` with your_login to change with your  account and noticed the difference
+2. Type the command `squeue -u your_login` with your_login to change with your  account and notice the difference
 3. More details with the command: `squeue -O "username,name:40,partition,nodelist,NumCPUs,state,timeused,timelimit"`
 4. Type the command `srun -p short --pty bash -i ` then `squeue` again
 5. Create your own working folder in the /scratch of your node: